AsiaKorushkina/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## runningAccumulate {#runningaccumulate}

-Takes states of the aggregate function, and for each row of block returns the result of aggregate function on merge of states of all previous rows and the current row.
+Accumulates states of an aggregate function for each row of block.
+The function reset the state for each new block.

 **Syntax**